oracle/docker-images/OracleWebLogic/samples/12213-domain-home-in-image/README.md

  	$ . container-scripts/setEnv.sh ./properties/docker-build/domain.properties
  	$ docker build --force-rm=true --no-cache=true $BUILD_ARG -t 12213-domain-home-in-image .

 **NOTE:** The docker build command makes use of the `--no-cache` option to ensure that each build will create a new domain and not pickup anything from the Docker cache unexpectedly.
+To enable SSL for each WebLogic Server instance in the domain, set SSL_ENABLED=true in the ./properties/docker-build/domain.properties file.

 **During Docker Run:** of the Administration and Managed Servers, the user name and password need to be passed in as well as some optional parameters.
 The property file is located in a `docker-images/OracleWebLogic/samples/12213-domain-home-in-image/properties/docker_run` in the HOST.
 On the Docker run command line, add the `-v` option which maps the property file into the image directory `/u01/oracle/properties`.